How to Mark a Paper Ballot

 Marking a paper ballot is the same whether you vote by mail or vote at a vote center.
 The ballots are the same.
 The only difference is how you cast your vote: in person or by mail.

-- Use a black or blue ink pen to fill in the box of your choice on the ballot.
-To avoid bleed-through on your ballot, do not use a felt tip pen or a highlighter pen.
+- Use a black or blue ink pen to fill in the red oval of your choice on the ballot.
+Do not use pencil, highlighter, or red ink.

-- If you make a mistake and you are voting by mail, you can mark an X in the spoiled ballot box on the back flap of the return envelope.
-We will mail a new ballot to you if we receive your spoiled ballot no later than seven days prior to the election.
-Otherwise, you will need to come to a vote center.
+- If you make a mistake and you are voting by mail, you can contact our office and we will mail a new ballot to you.
+You can also come to a vote center.

 - If you make a mistake at the vote center, see the Vote Center Representative on duty, give them your spoiled ballot and ask for a new one.